Retail Leases

 ● Understanding Legal Protections and Benefits

 Retail leases offer tenants certain protections under the Retail Shop Leases Act (QLD) 1994, which are not typically available in commercial leases.
 These include prohibitions against landlords charging land tax to tenants, restrictions on rent review mechanisms, limitations on the proportion of outgoings payable by tenants, and the landlord’s inability to pass on the costs of drafting the lease document.
 If you’re a prospective retail tenant, be familiar with these provisions to protect your rights fully.
+Our seasoned tenancy lawyers at Bradley & Bray can provide quality advice on this matter.

 If You’re a Tenant, Here Are More Considerations for Your Retail Lease Agreement